jibidus/Kaamelott/README.md

 Kaamelott App
 =====================

-This App is dedicated to Kaamelott TV serie.
+This App is dedicated to **Kaamelott**.
+It's aim is to play with all famous quotes of this TV serie.
 Designed for all devices.